Harpagoside: Biosynthesis

-Harpagoside is characterized as an iridoid glycoside, which is a product of the mevalonate pathway present in the metabolism of eukaryotes, archaea and some bacteria.
+Harpagoside is characterized as an iridoid glycoside, which is a product of the non-mevalonate pathway in plants.
 The iridane skeleton found in iridoids is monoterpenoid in origin and contains a cyclopentane ring fused to a six-membered oxygen heterocycle.
 The iridoid system arises from geraniol, which itself is synthesized from geranyl pyrophosphate (GPP) by geraniol diphosphate synthase (E1).
 A p450 type enzyme, geraniol 8-hydroxylase (E2), then hydroxylates geraniol at the 8 position to form 8-hydroxygeraniol.
 The diol then undergoes two oxidation steps catalyzed by 8-hydroxygeraniol dehydrogenase (E3) to form the dialdehyde, 8-oxogeranial.
 NADPH catalyzed monoterpene cyclase (E4) then forms three possible iridodial isomers.
 Instead of further oxidation to the iridotrial, which is the branchpoint precursor to secologanin and downstream alkaloids, the keto form equilibrates into a hemiacetal and isomerizes to form 8-epi-iridodial.
 Carboxylation followed by glycosylation leads to the glycoside.
 Subsequent decarboxylation and three p450-type oxidations leads to harpagide.
 Cinnamoyl esterification at the 3-hydroxyl position leads to the natural product harpagoside.

 Figure 1: Proposed biosynthetic pathway of harpagoside.